kumuluz/kumuluzee-samples/kumuluzee-streaming-kafka/kumuluzee-streaming-kafka-streams/README.md

-# KumuluzEE Event Streaming with Kafka &mdash; consume Kafka messages
+# KumuluzEE Event Streaming Kafka &mdash; Stream processing with Kafka Streams

-> Develop a REST service that consumes Kafka messages of selected topic
+> Develop a simple WordCount stream processing application using KumuluzEE Event Streaming with Kafka Streams

-The objective of this sample is to show how to consume Kafka messages using KumuluzEE Event Streaming extension.
+The objective of this sample is to show how to easily develop a stream processing application using KumuluzEE Event Streaming with Kafka Streams.
 The tutorial will guide you through all the necessary steps.
 You will add KumuluzEE dependencies into pom.xml.
-You will develop a simple annotated method, which uses the KumuluzEE Event Streaming Kafka extension for consuming messages.
+You will develop a simple stream processing application, that implements the WordCount algorithm, which computes a word occurrence histogram from the input text.
-Required knowledge: basic familiarity with Apache Kafka.
+Required knowledge: basic familiarity with Apache Kafka Streams.

 ## Requirements